QINQINKONG/PyWBGT/README.md

 ****
 ### What is in this repository?
-- `./src/`: Cython source file for calculating WBGT and cosine zenith angle (needed for WBGT calculation)
+- `./src/`: Cython source file for calculating WBGT and cosine zenith angle (needed for WBGT calculation) and the compiled shared object file
-- `./Jupyter_notebooks/`: A jupyter nobtebook introducing the usage of our code and several other jupyter notebooks that can be used to reproduce figures in "*Explicit Calculations of Wet Bulb Globe Temperature compared with approximations and why it matters for labor productivity*".
+- `./Jupyter_notebooks/`: A jupyter nobtebook introducing the usage of our code
 - `./nc_files/`: This folder contains processed dataset (netcdf files) that are needed for reproducing figures in "*Explicit Calculations of Wet Bulb Globe Temperature compared with approximations and why it matters for labor productivity*".

 ****